d12frosted/elpa-mirror/gnu/denote-readme.txt

           it as an identifier.

         • As a fallback, derive an identifier from the current time.

+        With optional `FILES' as a list of file names, test that the identifier is unique among them.

+        With optional `FILES' as non-nil, test that the identifier is unique among all files and buffers in variable `denote-directory'.

         To only return an existing identifier, refer to the function `denote-retrieve-filename-identifier'.